Coronavirus closures & cancellations | RiverheadLOCAL

 Services

-- Southold Town offices closed and town-sponsored programs are canceled until further notice.
+- Southold Town offices closed to the public and town-sponsored programs are canceled until further notice.

 - Southampton Town has suspended congregate meals and recreation activities at its Hampton Bays, Flanders, and Bridgehampton senior centers from Monday, March 16 through Friday, March 20.